aspnetzero/documents/doc/Development-Guide-Rad-Tool.md

  <img src="images/RadToolUI2.jpg" alt="Extension UI" class="img-thumbnail" width="508" height="441" />

  A simple console will appear and give you information about the process.
 If there is no warning or failure, run your project to see the results.
-You probably won't see a new page because you must first grant yourself the required **permissions** in the application.
+If you don't see the new page on UI, grant yourself the required **permissions** in the application.

 Warning: If you are working on ASP.NET Core & Angular template, after generating the entity via Power Tools, run your ***.Web.Host** project and then run "**./angular/nswag/refresh.bat**" to update **service-proxies.ts**.